myst729/vue-json-tree/README.md

 ## props

-#### `raw` (`String`)
+#### `raw` (`String`, optional)

 The data you want to present in the tree view.
-Must be a **valid** JSON string, otherwise it fails.
+Must be a valid JSON string, otherwise it fails.

+#### `data` (`any`, optional)

+If your JSON data has already been parsed, bind this one instead.
+Must be something that can be produced by `JSON.parse()`.

 #### `level` (`Number`, optional)

-If the data is large and produces a very high tree view, you could define how many levels you want to expand by default.
+Sometimes the data structure is very deep.
+You could set them to collapsed on load.
+By default all levels are expanded.

 ## demo